apache/beam-site/use/mobile-gaming-example.md

 <figure id="fig4">
     <img src="/images/gaming-example-event-time-narrow.gif"
-         width="900" height="390">
+         width="900" height="390"
+         alt="Score data by team, windowed by event time.">
 </figure>
 Figure 4: Score data by team, windowed by event time.
 A trigger based on processing time causes the window to emit speculative early results and include late results.

 The dotted line in the diagram is the "ideal" **watermark**: Beam's notion of when all data in a given window can reasonably considered to have arrived.
-The irregular solid line represents the actual watermark, as determined by the data source (in our case, Pub/Sub).
+The irregular solid line represents the actual watermark, as determined by the data source.

 Data arriving above the solid watermark line is _late data_—this is a score event that was delayed (perhaps generated offline) and arrived after the window to which it belongs had closed.
 Our pipeline's late-firing trigger ensures that this late data is still included in the sum.